Christina Rossetti: Interweaving Poetry and Art

 Mary Cassatt was an American painter and printmaker who developed her skills by studying, working, and living in France.
-She was one of only three women Impressionist painters, and the only American to fully integrate with the Impressionists.
+She was one of only three female Impressionist painters, and the only American to fully integrate with the Impressionists.
 Despite her success on both continents and a huge impact on the art scene in America, today her name isn’t so common.

-Mary Stevenson Cassatt was born on 22 May 1844, in Allegheny City, Pennsylvania into a very wealthy family.
+Mary Stevenson Cassatt was born on 22 May 1844, in Allegheny City, Pennsylvania, into a very wealthy family.
 Her father, Robert, was a successful stockbroker and land speculator, and her mother, Katherine, came from a banking family.
 Mary was one of seven children and spent five years of her childhood in Europe along with her brother.

 During that time she visited many of the European capitals and received her first drawing and music lessons.
 She also learned German and French which proved to be very useful in her later life.
 Her first exposure to French artists Jean-Auguste-Dominique Ingres, Eugene Delacroix, Camille Corot, and Gustave Courbet was likely at the Paris World’s Fair in 1855.
 Also, Edgar Degas and Camille Pissarro were exhibiting there.